Lord Chancellor: Precedence and privileges

 The lord high chancellor outranks all other great officers of state with the exception of the lord high steward, which has generally been vacant since the 15th century.
 Under modern conventions, the office of lord high steward is only filled on the day of a new monarch's coronation; thus, at all other times, the lord chancellor remains the highest ranking great officer.
 The importance of the office is reflected by the Treason Act 1351, which makes it high treason to slay the lord chancellor.
 A lord high treasurer would be entitled to the same protection—but the office is now held in commission—as would a judge whilst actually in court, determining a case.

 The lord chancellor's position in the modern order of precedence is an extremely high one, generally being outranked only by the royal family and high ecclesiastics.
 In England, the lord chancellor precedes all non-royal individuals except the archbishop of Canterbury.
 In Scotland, they precede all non-royal individuals except the Lord High Commissioner to the General Assembly of the Church of Scotland.
 Although lord chancellor "of Great Britain", they maintain a position in the order of precedence in Northern Ireland; there, they outrank all non-royal individuals with the exception of the Anglican and Roman Catholic archbishops of Armagh, the Anglican and Roman Catholic archbishops of Dublin and the moderator of the Presbyterian Church in Ireland.
 Throughout the United Kingdom, the lord chancellor technically outranks the prime minister, although the latter generally possesses more power.
 The precedence of a lord keeper of the Great Seal is equivalent to that of a lord chancellor.
 The precedence of lords commissioners of the Great Seal is much lower (see United Kingdom order of precedence).

-The lord chancellor is entitled to an annual emolument of £227,736 and to an annual pension of £106,868.
-The lord chancellor's salary is higher than that of any other public official, including even the prime minister, although sometimes the officeholder may voluntarily decide to receive a reduced salary (recent holders have taken the salary of a secretary of state).
+The lord chancellor is entitled to an annual emolument of £227,736 and was formerly entitled to an annual pension of £106,868; however, the immediate entitlement to this £106,868 pension was formally abolished for new officeholders by the Public Service Pensions Act 2013.
+The lord chancellor's salary is higher than that of any other public official, including even the prime minister, although sometimes the office holder may voluntarily decide to receive a reduced salary (recent holders have taken the salary of a secretary of state).